-Figure 4 demonstrates how these stylized facts manifest in the model.
+Figure 5 demonstrates how these stylized facts manifest in the model.
 The Figure also plots the empirical counterparts; while the model is very stylized, there is enough flexibility in the parameterization to match the empirical patterns closely.
-Panel (a) plots the computing price q, which we calculate from GPU prices as described in Appendix D.2.
+Panel (a) plots the computing price q, which we calculate from GPU prices as described in Appendix E.2.
 The time series trend in the cost of computing is the model input that generates all of the time series variability of the endogenous variables.
-Panel (b) demonstrates that as the price q declines, a greater share of firms are willing to pay the fixed cost to adopt AI pricing; in the plotted results, market size μ is distributed Pareto across firms.
+Panel (b) demonstrates that as the price q declines, a greater share of firms are willing to pay the fixed cost to adopt AI pricing; in the plotted results, market size $\mu$ is distributed Pareto across firms.
 When the computing price q declines, AI pricing also increases along the intensive margin because firms take advantage of the superior returns to scale; Panel (c) captures both margins by plotting the average AI share of pricing labor in the economy over time.
 Lastly, Panel (d) plots the cross-section of firms in a single year, with the computing price set to the 2023 value.
 Firms with small market sizes have little revenue and are unwilling to adopt AI pricing.
-Above the threshold, firms adopt and hire an even greater AI share of pricing labor as they get bigger.
+Above the threshold, firms adopt and hire an even greater AI share of pricing labor is the greater of the superior set of the superior s

-5.5 Effects of Demand Shifters
+6.5 Effects of Demand Shifters

 Thus far, we have considered how the supply side affects pricing decisions.
-While the simple model is designed to understand these supply-side factors - which drive the time-series and cross-sectional patterns documented in Sections 3 and 4 - the model also predicts how demand shocks interact with AI pricing, which links to the heterogeneous responses of stock returns to monetary
+While the simple model is designed to understand these supply-side factors - which drive the time-series and cross-sectional patterns documented in Sections 3 and 4 - the model also predicts how demand shocks interact with AI pricing, which links to the heterogeneous responses of stock returns to monetary shocks conditional on AI pricing adoption and AI pricing share of labor in Section 5.